-The HCID project has brought to light six areas where the move from commitment to meaningful action needs to be made a priority by all concerned.
-For each area, the HCID project has identified recommendations and practical measures to guide the actions of relevant actors.
+The HCID initiative has brought to light six areas where the move from commitment to meaningful action needs to be made a priority by all concerned.
+For each area, the HCID initiative has identified recommendations and practical measures to guide the actions of relevant actors.
 They address a number of aspects relevant to the prevention of violence against health care and to the reduction of the impact of insecurity on the safe access to and delivery of health care.

 The HCID recommendations and measure are the fruit of a two year long process which involved consultations and dialogue with many different actors: state authorities, militaries, armed groups, international professional associations, health-care workers, humanitarian organisations, civil society and religious leaders and many more.
 They aim at generating respect for international humanitarian law, the humanitarian space and the life-saving mission of health services.

 The implementation of the HCID recommendations and specific measures identified in the six areas can help countries to strengthen the protection of health care personnel, facilities and transport, help to build the resilience of their national health care system and ensure safer access to health care and its impartial and effective delivery particularly during armed conflict or other emergencies.